Missed the Belgian NIS2 Deadline? Your Options

 3. The 2027 certification window narrows

 Pick the path that matches your NIS2 classification and the audit posture your enterprise clients actually ask for.
-All three are accepted by the CCB.
+All four are recognized by the CCB; the fourth is the one the CCB Inspection Service itself named in August 2026.

 Late CyFun BASIC self-assessment